engahmed10/engahmed10.github.io/_posts/2020-06-19-sinatra_medical_history.markdown

 $git push -u origin master  #pushes local branch to remote branch

--craete tables

-$git status   #

-$git add . #

-$git commit -m "tables created"

-$git push

-$corneal model users

-I created tables and  created some objects and pushed data to the database, created necessary models and their associations which each other.then made controllers and view codes.
+I created tables and   created some objects and pushed data to the database,also  created necessary models and their associations with each others,i  made controllers and view codes.

 I used some heplers method to simplify my codes :